Clinical grade human astrocytes (the nervous system supporting cells) for the treatment of ALS and other neurodegenerative diseases

 Kadimastem's innovative approach is to use fully differentiated astrocytes as a regenerative medicine therapy for ALS – AstroRx® to slow the progression of the disease and improve the patient's life quality and life expectancy.
 AstroRx® is administered directly into the patient’s spinal cord fluid by a standard intrathecal injection under local anesthesia.
 Pre-clinical studies in ALS animal models showed that AstroRx® is a safe treatment that provides systemic support to damaged motor neurons, increasing the life expectancy and motor functions.

-Innovative Clinical Trial in ALS Patients
+Clinical Trial on ALS Patients using our Innovative Cell Therapy

-The trial includes 21 ALS patients (4 treatment cohorts)
+The trial included 10 ALS patients

 Diabetes mellitus is a chronic disorder characterized by high blood glucose levels and glucose intolerance, due to insulin deficiency, impaired effectiveness of insulin action, or both.
-Diabetes is classified on the basis of cause and clinical presentation of the disorder into two major types: type 1 and type 2 diabetes.
+Diabetes is classified on the basis of cause and clinical presentation into two major types: type 1 and type 2 diabetes.
 In Type 1 diabetes pancreatic islets are destroyed, causing deficiency in insulin production and secretion.
 It currently requires daily glucose monitoring and injection of exogenous insulin.
 Type 2 diabetes results from insulin resistance, in which the body fails to use insulin properly.

 The number of patients with diabetes was estimated to be over 366 million worldwide in 2011 and is projected to be more than 552 million in 2030.
 The American Diabetes Association (ADA) estimated the total annual costs of diabetes to be US$223.5 billion (in the US alone).
 The global cost is estimated to be US$465 billion annually and will grow to about US$510 billion by 2030.